Zakinator123/zakinator123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Software Engineer and Generalist.
-Currently @<a href='https://willowtreeapps.com' target='_blank'>WillowTree Apps</a>.
-Building LLM Agents 🚀
+Working on Applied AI And LLM Agents <a href='https://willowtreeapps.com' target='_blank'>@WillowTree</a>  🚀

 profile:
   align: right